 One of the popular choices among students is the so-called “sandwich placement”.
 It is incorporated within the study program and lasts between 6 and 12 months.
-Summer placements are also a possibility, but they last much shorter, up to 3 months.
+Summer placements are also possible, but they last much shorter, up to 3 months.
 When looking at student placements, make sure to choose the one that suits you best.

 These types of work experience are crucial for students who will soon graduate.
 It provides them with hands-on experience and insight into the way organizations operate.
 These work experiences are detailed but quite narrow.

 Students get money for student placements, depending of course, on the type of placement, industry, and the company.
-Adding a student placement as a relevant work experience in your CV will help you get noticed by the recruiters.
+Adding a student placement as a relevant work experience in your CV will help you get noticed by recruiters.

 WHERE TO START AND HOW TO APPLY?

 First, there might be a possibility that your university helps with student placements.
-They can perhaps connect you with a company you’d later on be interested working for.
+They can perhaps connect you with a company you’d later on be interested in working for.

-But, even if that is not the case and you’re on your own – don’t worry!
+But even if that is not the case and you’re on your own – don’t worry!
 Student placements are not that hard to find!
 You can actually find student placements on any job board.
 We would recommend checking LinkedIn first.
 Simply search for “student placement” or search by your industry.

 Just make sure to read the ads carefully and get acquainted with the types of student placements.
-Take your time, study your industry, requirements, offers – everything!
+Take your time, study your industry, requirements offers – everything!
 Don’t forget to check for how long the position would be because different companies and industries have different approaches to student placements.